01324lolwer/01324lolwer/README.md

 - 😄 Pronouns: who / wer
 - ⚡ Fun fact: I don't know who i am.

+- Even thoug i was born Visible
+- Í now identify as invisible
+- My Pronouns are (Who / Where)

 <!---
 01324lolwer/01324lolwer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.